Konamiman/NestorWeb/README.md

 CGI scripts are implemented as regular MSX-DOS executable programs that get the request via environment items and STDIN (file handle 0), and write the response to STDOUT (file handle 1).
 See the [CGI development guide](CGI.md) for details.

 After a CGI script terminates its execution NestorWeb loads itself from disk again, therefore it's recommended to run `NWEB.COM` from a fast storage device, ideally the RAM disk.
 The same goes with the temporary directory: it's recommended to set `NWEB_TEMP` (or `TEMP`) to the RAM disk whenever possible (if a big enough RAM disk can be created to handle the biggest request and response that is expected to be handled by CGI scripts).

+## Security considerations

+I shouldn't be saying this but: yes, using basic authentication over plain HTTP is highly unsecure; and storing passwords in environment items isn't any more secure either.
+Also no, NestorWeb hasn't passed anything remotely similar to a security audit and is not "battle-tested".
+But come on, this is a web server for MSX computers.
+If you use it for something really important or to serve sensitive data, well, it's only your fault; I provide this program as-is and... well, go and read [the license](LICENSE.txt) please.

 ## Last but not least...